-Before joining Autism Wessex in his current role as Support Worker, 28 year old Josh Gittins spent more than 10 years working in a high pressure banking role.
+Before joining us as a Support Worker, 28 year old Josh Gittins spent more than 10 years working in a high pressure banking role.

 He latterly analysed trade negotiations as an Interest Rates Derivatives Analyst.